-The Transportation Master Plan, however, is not designed to identify project-level, specific solutions to individual neighborhood cut-through traffic concerns, specific Safe Routes to School infrastructure plans, or provide detailed engineering designs of the improvements that will be identified in the Plan.
+The Transportation Master Plan, however, is not designed to identify specific solutions to individual neighborhood cut-through traffic concerns, specific Safe Routes to School infrastructure plans, or provide detailed engineering designs of the improvements that will be identified in the Plan.
 These efforts would be prioritized in the Plan for future work efforts.

 A consultant team was hired in May 2017 to prepare the Transportation Master Plan and update the Transportation Impact Fee program.
 An online open house and survey was conducted to gather input from the community about how the City should prioritize transportation improvements in summer 2017.